Meggison/Meggison/README.md

 Hello, I'm Misan!

-I'm an MSc AI & ML student at the University of Birmingham passionate about Machine Learning, Maths & AI.
+I'm an MSc AI & ML student at the University of Birmingham passionate about ML, Maths & AI.
 Currently working on Statistical Bounds for Learning Theory

 ## Skills & Expertise